HL7/UTG/pages/_includes/valuesets-cda.md

   <li class="active"><a href="#">CDA</a></li>
 </ul>

-CDA Value Sets defined and maintained by HL7 as part of the CDA family of Standards.
-Please note that this set is an early draft of the material in Trifolia, and includes test, trial, and training materials; it is included here for illustrative and debugging purposes.
-This set is not the official HL7 CDA value set collection, and will not be until it is examined and cleaned up.
+CDA Value Sets defined and maintained by HL7 as part of the CDA family of Standards, and published in the International CDA r2 Base Standard.
+Please note that all of these value sets at this time are drawn from the masters published in the HL7 Version 3 International Standard through the coremif.

 <ul style="-moz-column-count: 3; -moz-column-gap: 10px; -webkit-column-count: 3; -webkit-column-gap: 10px; column-count: 3; column-gap: 10px">
 {% include List-cda-Rendering-list-name-simple-ValueSet.xhtml %}